-Liferay 7.0 was a new major version of the Liferay platform and as such it included many improvements over previous versions.
+Liferay DXP 7.0 is a new major version of the Liferay platform and as such it includes many improvements over previous versions.
 Having said that, most of the characteristics from Liferay Portal 6 that you have learned to love are preserved, having been changed only slightly or not at all.
-Any experienced Liferay developer will be able to reuse most of his/her existing knowledge to developing for Liferay DXP 7.1.
+Any experienced Liferay developer will be able to reuse most of his/her existing knowledge to developing for Liferay DXP 7.0.

 What has not changed?
-Even though there are many improvements in Liferay 7, there are also many great familiar aspects from previous versions that have been preserved.
+Even though there are many improvements in Liferay DXP 7.0, there are also many great familiar aspects from previous versions that have been preserved.
 Here are some of the most relevant ones:

 The Portal Core and each Liferay app continue to use the three layer architecture: presentation, services, and persistence.
-The presentation layer is now always provided as an independent module, making it easier to replace with a different presentation, if desired.
+The presentation layer is now always provided as an independent module, facilitating replacing it with a different presentation, if desired.

 Support remains for previously supported standards such as Portlets (JSR-168, JSR-286), CMIS, WebDAV, LDAP, JCP (JSR-170), etc.

 Most Liferay APIs have remained functionally similar to those of 6.2, even if many of their classes have moved to new packages, as part of the modularization effort.